 The simple act of recognition is enough to keep 60% of millennials engaged.
 Another study found that 66% of employees would quit their job if they felt underappreciated, rising to 76% for Millennial respondents.

 Creating a regular channel for feedback that also encourages recognition is critical to unearthing great work and keeping your people engaged.
 This is clearly becoming more important for your younger staff.

-Four questions you need to ask to unearth your hidden talent
+Four questions to ask during a talent mapping exercise

 Whether you use check-ins, surveys, or a quick informal email, you need to think carefully about the questions you’re asking your employees.
 There are dozens of questions you could ask but the wrong question, too many, or the right question asked badly, will have a detrimental impact.